micllynn/BRWExtract/README.md

 # BRWExtract #

-BRWExtract is an automated tool for reading multielectrode array data from .brw (BrainWave) files, parsing the raw quantal data into voltages for each channel, and writing to an (open-source) .hdf5 file.
+BRWExtract is an automated tool for reading multielectrode array data from .brw (BrainWave) files.
+It parses the raw quantal data into voltages for each channel, reshapes into channels, and writes to an (open-source) .hdf5 file with metadata embedded.

 ## Prerequisites ##